A wide range of mental illnesses ranging from post traumatic stress disorder (PTSD) to bi-polar disorder to drug-induced psychosis plague our youth.

 When a staff member identifies that a young person is struggling with mental health concerns or addiction, they refer the youth to one of our in-house Mental Health Clinicians.
 The clinicians build trusting relationships with the youth and provide support and counselling in both group and individual sessions.
 The youth’s therapy can involve Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT) or a combination of both.

 If a Mental Health Clinician determines a young person is in need of further mental health support, they can refer them to one of eight psychiatrists we are currently working with.
-Through a progressive partnership with St. Paul’s Hospital that led to the creation of the Granville Youth Health Centre, the average wait time to see a psychiatrist through Covenant House is only eight days.
+Through a progressive partnership with St. Paul’s Hospital that led to the creation of the Inner City Youth Program, the average wait time to see a psychiatrist through Covenant House is only eight days.
 In an emergency situation, we can have our youth in to see a psychiatrist almost immediately.

 Not only does our Mental Health Program respond quickly when a young person needs professional help, but we are also unique in how we prepare our young people to receive this assistance.
 When meeting a psychiatrist for the first time, the youth’s Mental Health Clinician will join and sit in on the first couple of meetings.
 This helps transfer the trust that has been developed with the Covenant House staff member to the psychiatrist so the young person can begin the healing process faster.